European socialists smell comeback in Spanish victory

-MADRID (Reuters) - Spanish Prime Minister Pedro Sanchez’s election victory delivered a shot in the arm for the Europe’s struggling left, which fears a surge by the right in this month’s European parliament elections.
+MADRID (Reuters) - Spanish Prime Minister Pedro Sanchez’s election victory delivered a shot in the arm for Europe’s struggling left, which fears a surge by the right in this month’s European parliament elections.

 The Spanish Socialists’ gains on Sunday were a relief for their counterparts elsewhere on the continent who have watched the rise of nationalism and far-right parties in recent years and an erosion of belief in Brussels and EU integration.